neelPatwa/chatbot/README.md

 This is a simple chat room built using Django Channels.

 FEATURES:

--Chatroom
+Chatroom

--Use '@RON' to satrt conversation with BOT
+Use '@RON' to satrt conversation with BOT

 Setup instructions on Ubuntu 16.04: